 WebGL makes 3D graphics come alive on users’ browser screens, and if you think that’s no big deal, think again.
-This API delivers the experience of real 3D and virtual reality via programming means, which is what makes this technology so impactful.
+This API delivers the experience of real 3D and virtual reality via programming means.
+This makes this technology so impactful.

 - Fewer performance issues

 WebGL uses client-side hardware, therefore, it runs more smoothly on users’ screens and normally has low playback latency.

 - Cross-platform availability

 WebGL will run on most common browsers, devices, and operating systems, which makes it available to all kinds of user groups.

 - More secure than other solutions

-Before the advent of WebGL, the display of 3D graphics and animations in the browser required specific plugins that often crashed and caused many security vulnerabilities.
+Before the advent of WebGL, the display of 3D graphics and animations in the browser required specific plugins.
+They’re often crashed and caused many security vulnerabilities.
 Although WebGL is not completely free from security issues, it’s still more secure than any other similar technology so far.

 - Opening doorways to browser-based gaming